sahanse/pgcrud/README.md

 | `["id", "name"]` | Only specified fields returned |

 ## Conclusion
-`pgcrud` makes it easy to perform CRUD operations in PostgreSQL with a clean and structured API. 🚀 Happy coding!
+`postgres-crud` makes it easy to perform CRUD operations in PostgreSQL with a clean and structured API. 🚀 Happy coding!

 ---

 ### Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request on the https://github.com/sahanse/pgcrud.
+Please open an issue or submit a pull request on the https://github.com/sahanse/postgres-crud

 ---
 ### License